-It is the responsibility of the designated safeguarding lead to ensure that the school is represented at, and that a report is submitted to, any statutory meeting called for children on the school roll or previously known to them.
-Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
+We work with other relevant agencies, including where a child on roll (or previously known to us) has a Child in Need, Child Protection or Care plan.
+Where this is the case, it is the responsibility of the Designated Safeguarding Lead to ensure our school is represented at, and that a report is submitted to, any statutory meeting called.
+Where possible and appropriate, any report will be shared in advance with the parent(s)/carer(s).
 The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions.

-If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
-If the school is part of the core group, the designated safeguarding lead will ensure the school is represented, provides appropriate information and contributes to the plan at these meetings.
-Any concerns about the Child Protection plan and / or the child's welfare will be discussed and recorded at the core group meeting, unless to do so would place the child at further risk of significant harm.
-In this case the designated safeguarding lead will inform the child's key worker immediately and then record that they have done so and the actions agreed.
+If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will have oversight of their school attendance, emotional well-being, academic progress, welfare and presentation.
+Where the school is part of the core group, the designated Safeguarding Lead will ensure we are represented, provide appropriate information and contribute to the plan at these meetings.
+We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would place them at risk of harm.
+In this case the designated Safeguarding Lead would speak with the child's key worker outside of the meeting, and as soon as there is a concern.